Stationary scattering theory on mainifolds, I: Abstract

 \section{Abstract}

 We study spectral theory for the Schr\"odinger operator on manifolds possessing an escape function.
 A particular class of examples are manifolds with Euclidean and/or hyperbolic ends.
 Certain exterior domains for possibly unbounded obstacles are included.
-We prove a number of results that are considered as ``classical`` for the Euclidean space: Rellich's theorem, the limiting absorption principle and radiation condition bounds.
-The Sommerfeld uniqueness result is presented as an application.
-The proofs of these results are given by an extensive use of commutator arguments.
+We prove Rellich's theorem, the limiting absorption principle, radiation condition bounds and the Sommerfeld uniqueness result, striving to extending and refining previously known spectral results on manifolds.
+The proofs are given by an extensive use of commutator arguments.
 These arguments have a classical spirit (essentially) not involving energy cutoffs or microlocal analysis and require, presumably, minimum regularity and decay properties of perturbations.
 This paper has interest of its own right, but it also serves as a basis for the stationary scattering theory developed fully in the sequel \cite{IS3}.